Taliesin West: Landmark designations

 Taliesin West received the American Institute of Architects' Twenty-five Year Award in 1973 and was added to the National Register of Historic Places in 1974.
 The complex was further designated as a National Historic Landmark (NHL) in 1982; the National Park Service cited the complex as "one of the first major works during the last quarter-century of [Wright's] life".
 Taliesin West was the 25th National Historic Landmark in Arizona and the first in the state to be designated specifically because of its architecture.
-A plaque denoting the complex as a NHL was installed in 1986.
+A plaque denoting the NHL status was installed in 1986.
 The Scottsdale Historic Preservation Commission voted in January 2006 to rezone 10.6 acre of Taliesin West as a historic preservation site.
 The city government approved a municipal-landmark designation for the tract that April, and the designation went into effect in 2008 after the city approved the complex's preservation plan.

 In the 1980s, Taliesin and Taliesin West were jointly nominated as a World Heritage Site, a UNESCO designation for properties with special worldwide significance.
 The federal government endorsed the nomination, but UNESCO rejected it because the organization wanted to see a larger nomination with more Wright properties.
 In 2008, the National Park Service submitted ten Frank Lloyd Wright properties, including Taliesin West, to a tentative World Heritage list.
 Ultimately, Taliesin West and seven other properties were added to the World Heritage List under the title "The 20th-Century Architecture of Frank Lloyd Wright" in July 2019.